eduNEXT-collab/xblock-exam-question-bank/README.rst

 .. _XBlock: https://openedx.org/r/xblock

-You can see the [Nombre del XBlock] in action in the XBlock Workbench.
+You can see the **Exam Question Bank** in action in the XBlock Workbench.
 Running the Workbench requires having docker running.

 .. code:: bash